-When registering your business, you’ll also have to submit the name and address of your business‘s registered agent.
-This person can be a professional service, a colleague, an employee, or even yourself!
+When registering your business, you’ll need to provide the name and physical address of your business’s registered agent.
+This can be a professional service like LegalZoom, a trusted colleague, an employee, or even yourself—as long as certain criteria are met.

 What Is a Registered Agent?